Central traits

 - a reference cycle (for instance, with

-) (see paragraph on Forget and memory leaks, - a panic in drop,
+std::mem::forget(orcore::mem::forget) (see paragraph onforgetand memory leaks), - a panic during drop,

 - program aborts (and panics when abort-on-panic is on).

-And missing drops may lead to exposing sensitive data or to lock limited resources leading to unavailability issues.
+And missing drops may lead to exposing sensitive data or to lock limited resources leading to availability issues.

 Beside panics, secure-critical drop should be protected.